hadijafari/RolePlay_Project/IMPLEMENTATION_SUMMARY.md

 - **Robust Data Extraction**: Safe attribute access with comprehensive fallback mechanisms
 - **Enhanced Error Handling**: Better error messages and graceful degradation
 - **Detailed Plan Display**: Comprehensive interview plan visualization with all sections, questions, and criteria
+- **Fixed Interview Conductor Echo Issue**: Resolved timing problem where recorder wasn't properly updated with interview components
+- **Async/Await Fix**: Resolved "coroutine was never awaited" errors in transcription processing
+- **Updated Key Bindings**: Changed from SPACEBAR to TAB for recording, ESC to Ctrl+C for exit

 ### **📋 Automatic Workflow**
 - **No More Commands**: Fully automatic setup from document loading to interview start